University of Washington School of Law (J.D. (with Honors) 2001); University of Wisconsin (Ph.D 1991, M.A. 1987, B.A. 1984)

 Keith is active in the antitrust and competition law community, and has published widely; his antitrust writings have appeared in Law 360, Global Competition Review, and Competition Policy International, among others.

-Prior to practicing law, Mr. Butler was a professor of philosophy at several colleges and universities, including Washington University and the College of William and Mary.
+Prior to practicing law, Keith was a professor of philosophy at several colleges and universities, including Washington University and the College of William and Mary.